-Still, it’s interesting to look back at a time when conservation was something that being pushed – irrespective of the motivations – in a time when the real crisis was considerably less imminent than it is now (it is, of course, more than imminent – it’s here), and it’s honestly depressing to contrast the attitude presented in the comic with the current state of things.
+Still, it’s interesting to look back at a time when conservation was something that was being pushed – irrespective of the motivations – when the real crisis was considerably less imminent than it is now (it is, of course, more than imminent – it’s here), and it’s honestly depressing to contrast the attitude presented in the comic with the current state of things.

 While the message of this comic is “In the future, we will find sustainable alternative sources for the energy we need, so right now we need to carefully parcel out what we have so that we can achieve that goal,” the current attitude is more like, “I’m sure somebody will figure something out, so we might as well just do whatever we want right now.”

 And that fatalism of “Not in your lifetimes,” I think, is part of the problem, as it leads to thinking that it’s a future generation’s issue to resolve, and makes people dismissive of the advances that are being made right now.